ibm-cloud-docs/image-templates/import-image.md

 ## Converting images to VHD

-VHD format is the only support image format for {{site.data.keyword.BluVirtServers_full}}.
+VHD format is the only supported image format for virtual servers.
 To convert images to VHD, use the following information:

 * Qemu-img 2.7.0 or newer is required
 * Convert the image with the following command: